Nigerians Shocked By Trump's New Immigration Restrictions

 "We have doctors, we have lawyers, we have so many people that are doing very well," he says.

 A Migration Policy Institute study shows first- and second-generation Nigerians are typically more educated and more likely to hold professional jobs than the general U.S. population.
-According to a New York Times report, experts say there could be wide-ranging economic impacts following the travel ban.
+According to a New York Times report, experts say there could be wide-ranging economic effects following the travel ban.

 Education